 Fields sought to build a high quality semi-hollow body instrument during the CBS era.
 Gibson had already set the standard with their set neck design and Guild thin line guitars featured a set neck.
 However Fender's Starcaster featured a bolt on neck with 3 bolts.
 This was not a popular feature.

 The Starcaster featured a master volume control and a unique string through the body bridge saddle/tailpiece.

 The guitar had volume and tone controls for each pickup and a toggle switch on the bottom uppper bout.

 The Starcaster production lasted from 1976 ending in 1980 (or 1982 depending upon sources.)
 Unfortunately the Starcaster was commercially unsuccessful.
 At the time guitarists envisioned Fender guitars as solid body, single coil pickup instruments and Gibson as hollow or semi-hollow instruments with humbucking pickups.

 The Starcasters headstock design was quite different from other Fender guitars.
 It retained the six-on-a-side tuning pegs, but the curve at the headstocks end pointed up instead of being rounded off.

 The headstocks bottom curve was painted to match the color of the guitar body.
-Click on photo 3 & 4 for headstock close-up

 The body was asymmetrical.
 The fingerboard featured a maple fretboard.
 The controls consisted of volume and tone controls for each pickup and a master volume control.